sammk86/my-saas-starter/README.md

 pnpm db:setup
 ```

-Run the database migrations and seed the database with a default user and team:
+Run the database migrations and seed the database with a default user and organisation:

 ```bash
 pnpm db:migrate
 pnpm db:seed
 ```

-This will create the following user and team:
+This will create the following user and organisation:

 - User: `test@test.com`
 - Password: `admin123`